engindenizdogu/engindenizdogu/README.md

 I'm a master's student specializing in Machine Learning at Stevens Institute of Technology.
 This repository serves as a collection of my projects and work in the field.

-You can also find my personal blog and notespace, [Edd's Knowledge Base](https://engindenizdogu.github.io/edds-knowledge-base/), where I share my thoughts and learnings.
+You can also find my personal blog and notespace, [Harbor](https://engindenizdogu.github.io/harbor/), where I share my thoughts and learnings.

 I hope you find the content here interesting and useful!